 How to get to Trastevere

-You can reach it on foot by crossing the Sisto bridge or the Garibaldi bridge.
+You can walk across the Sisto bridge or the Garibaldi bridge.
 If you are visiting the Vatican, the walk to Trastevere will only take 30 minutes.
-In any case, so that you don't get exhausted walking (you will have time to do it walking through the streets) you can get there either by bus H (leaving from Termini station and passing through, among other places, Piazza Venezia) or by streetcar 8 (leaving from Piazza Venezia).
+In any case, so that you don't get exhausted walking (you will have time to walk through the streets) you can take bus H (leaving from Termini station and passing through Piazza Venezia, among other places) or streetcar 8 (leaving from Piazza Venezia).

 Be careful!
-Many tours, although passing through Trastevere, do not leave directly from there, so be sure to check the address of the meeting point.
-If you have any questions you can write to your guide when you book the tour so that he/she can give you the relevant explanations, but don't worry because they are usually easy to find.
+Many tours, although they pass through Trastevere, do not leave from there directly, so be sure to check the address of the meeting point.
+If you have any questions you can write to your guide when booking the tour so that he/she can give you the relevant explanations, but don't worry because they are usually easy to find.

 You can do the Trastevere tours at various times depending on the day of the week you choose.
-I recommend doing it in the mid-afternoon so that, when you finish, you can see the Trastevere neighborhood at night.
-Keep in mind that if you take the tour on a Sunday, you will find many stores closed in Rome.
+I recommend doing it in the mid-afternoon so that you can see the Trastevere neighborhood at night when you finish.
+Please note that if you take the tour on a Sunday, you will find many stores closed in Rome.

 Duration of the tours